Vaibhav Mangle

-Vaibhav Mangle is a Marathi actor and Hindi film, television and stage actor, noted for his comic roles in Marathi theatre and Marathi films and television from India.
+Vaibhav Mangle (born 1975) is a Marathi actor and Hindi film, television and stage actor, noted for his comic roles in Marathi theatre and Marathi films and television from India.
 Anand Ingle and Vaibhav Mangle are seen playing BL Pathak in Zee Marathi's TV series Shejari Shejari Pakke Shejari.

 Television

 He is well known for his skits in Fu Bai Fu, a Marathi standup comedy TV show on Zee Marathi.
 He also plays the main role, along with Anand Ingle, in the comedy show Shejari Shejari Pakke Shejari.
 It was also aired on Zee Marathi.
 In this serial, he plays the character of Brijlal Pathak, also known as Birju.
 Also working in Shirdi Ke Saibaba, on Sony.